If you’ve recently started or are about to start your own business, you might be wondering if it’s really necessary to have a business plan.

 A business plan will also establish certain objectives for both managers and employees, as Berry advises.
 It cements your business goals so that your team is not just on the same page, but also tracking and following up on the implementation of those goals.

-If you own a small business, then you’ll want to craft a business plan.
-While some experts claim that only a one-page plan is necessary, it’s best to cover all of your bases by going with a longer 20- to 30-page business plan.
+While some experts claim that only a one-page plan is necessary, it’s best to cover all of your bases by going with a longer plan – perhaps 20 to 30 pages.
 That way, you can dialogue with lenders and investors, who will expect to review this longer, more comprehensive format.

 Make sure your plan has the following parts, advises Susan Ward, a contributor with The Balance: executive summary, business/industry overview, market analysis/competition, sales and marketing plan, ownership and management plan, operating plan and financial plan.